V 10.1, Oct. 2020 Go to latest version

 PsychoPy offers two user interfaces, one for non-programmers who want their study up and running, and one for experienced programmers who need precise control of everything.
 Programmers can write code in the editor of their choice or with the integrated development environment ("Coder").
 Those not proficient in Python can use the intuitive graphical "Builder" interface.

 OpenGL is used to generate and render stimuli in real time and can be accessed directly, as can a variety of hardware via serial and parallel ports.
 PsychoPy supports the Bits++ box.
 As seen from the above it is fully free.
 When PsychoPy first appeared, Jon wrote to me in Feb.
 2004 saying "It is still a work in progress but it's coming on very rapidly and I am now using it for my own experiments."
-As of 2014, there are a little over 7000 installations.
+As of early 2017, there are now over 15.000 installations!
 Here are the usage statistics.

 Paradigm is a new psychology experimenting system for the PC which focuses on ease-of-use and simplicity – "to make building experiments a less daunting task for researchers and students."
 It has millisecond accuracy, scripting facility in Python, supports button boxes from PST (E-Prime) and Cedrus, and has detailed help files and video tutorials.
 The single user licence costs around $700 with tiered discounts based on the number of licenses.
 There is a free trial version.